DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/web_view_tracking/_index.md

 Set up the RUM Browser SDK on the web page you want rendered on your mobile application.
 For more information, see [RUM Browser Monitoring][1].

-To enable Crash Reporting, make sure to also enable [RUM][2] and, or [Logs][3].
-Then, add the package according to your dependency manager and update your initialization snippet by declaring `DatadogWebViewTracking` as a dependency, as shown below.
+To enable Crash Reporting:

+1. Make sure to also enable [RUM][2] and, or [Logs][3].
+2. Add the package according to your dependency manager.
+3. Update your initialization snippet by declaring `DatadogWebViewTracking` as a dependency, as shown below.

 {{% collapse-content title="CocoaPods" level="h4" %}}
 You can use [CocoaPods][1] to install `dd-sdk-ios`: